IBM/terratorch/docs/about/contributing.md

     See how to configure it [here](https://pre-commit.com/#installation).
 * If you are an user outside the IBM org, create a fork to add your modifications.
 If you are inside the IBM org or have received writing provileges, create a branch for it.
-* If you are adding new features, we ask you to also add tests for it.
+* If you are adding new features, we ask you to also add tests (inside `tests/`) for it.
 These tests are defined in the directory `tests/` and are fundamental to check if your feature is working as expected and not breaking anything.
 If your feature is something more complex, as a new model or auxiliary algorithm, you can also (optionally) to add a complete example, as a notebook, demonstrating how the feature works.